dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-model-timing-tab.md

 Notes:
 - The model timing dashboard is currently only available on multi-tenant Team and Enterprise accounts.
-- The model timing dashboard can only be viewed for jobs that have successfully completed
+- The model timing dashboard can only be viewed for jobs that have successfully completed.

 <LoomVideo id="28a49a5c511c4063b4a3381cb81a03cf" />